JoinColony/colonyNetwork/docs/_bug_rules.md

 The Colony Network is a set of smart contracts designed to manage shared resources of multiple individuals in a secure and predictable manner.
 These digital assets could be of great value; it is therefore imperative that the system behaves as the Bagginses did before Bilbo: without ever doing anything unexpected.

-To this end, Colony is offering substantial rewards to external developers who report bugs and flaws in the colonyNetwork contracts.
+To this end, Colony is offering substantial rewards to external developers who report bugs and flaws in the colonyNetwork contracts ([terms apply](https://docs.colony.io/colonynetwork/bug-bounty-program-terms-and-conditions/)).

+This bug bounty does *not* apply to Colony tools such as Purser.
+See [Ineligible bugs](https://docs.colony.io/colonynetwork/bug-bounty-program-overview/#ineligible-bugs) for more information.

 ==TOC==